Generic Name: samarium sm 153 lexidronam (Intravenous route)

 Precautions While Using Quadramet

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to check for unwanted effects.
-You may need to have blood tests done regularly.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+Blood tests are needed to check for unwanted effects

-Follow these guidelines for 12 hours after receiving samarium Sm 153 lexidronam, to help reduce the chance of contaminating other persons or the environment with radiation:
+This medicine is passed mainly in the urine where radioactivity is present.
+Follow these guidelines for 12 hours after receiving samarium Sm 153 lexidronam injection, to help reduce the chance of contaminating other persons or the environment with radiation:

 - Use a normal toilet, if available, instead of a urinal.

-- Samarium Sm 153 lexidronam is passed mainly in the urine.
-To prevent contamination of your home environment, flush the toilet twice after using.
+- To prevent contamination of your home environment, flush the toilet several times after using.

 - Wipe any spilled urine with a tissue and flush it away.